 You can choose to grow lucky bamboo in water for a low-maintenance houseplant.
 When growing lucky bamboo in water, the roots must be covered with a layer of pebbles to help stabilize the plant.
 You should always use filtered water and make sure you change the water if it begins to look murky or dirty.

 If you have a bigger or more established lucky bamboo plant, you may wish to plant it in soil instead.
-Lucky bamboo can grow successfully in soil, but it will require some special care.
+Lucky bamboo can grow successfully on soil, but it will require some special care.
 Select a potting mix that's suitable for succulents.
-You must also select a suitable pot with drainage holes to prevent your plant's roots from becoming waterlogged.
-You can also add a layer of gravel at the base of your pot to aid drainage and act as an anchor.
+You must also select a pot with drainage holes to prevent your plant's roots from becoming waterlogged.

 You can then plant the root end of your lucky bamboo in soil.
 Lucky bamboo plants thrive in a damp environment, so you should make sure you are keeping the soil moist but not soggy.
-Use filtered or distilled water to prevent fluoride from damaging your plant.
+Use filtered or distilled water to prevent fluoride from damaging your plant by burning the leaf margins.
 Making sure that the pot can drain excess water will ensure that the roots of your lucky bamboo (and therefore the plant overall) will stay healthy.

 Lucky Bamboo Care